List of Elfen Lied characters: Bando

 Bandō (坂東) is an operative in his mid-30s for the National Police Agency's Special Assault Team (SAT).
-Though he is fully human, he is as homicidal and apathetic to other people as the worst diclonii are.
+Though he is fully human, he's as homicidal and apathetic to other people as the worst Diclonii are.
 He is a hardy and effective soldier, even though he often disobeys orders so that he can indulge his need for violence.

 After Lucy escapes, Bando is one of the SAT members sent to capture her.
 When Bando finds Lucy on the beach, he initially only encounters the Nyu personality, but Lucy's one soon emerges and slaughters his partner and attacks him.
 Bando, always eager for combat, initially welcomes the challenge, but he quickly discovers that Lucy's vectors can deflect his MP5's 9mm bullets with almost no effort, and is then forced to dodge numerous heavy objects that Lucy throws at him.
 Ultimately, Lucy overpowers Bando and then takes great pleasure as she mutilates him, severing his right arm at the elbow, and breaking his left forearm so severely that his left hand is left dangling uselessly.
 Bando screams in pain, promising that he will never forget Lucy's face; Lucy responds by using two of her vectors' fingers to destroy his eyes, blinding him.
 Deciding that torturing Bando is no longer fun, Lucy decides to choke him, but her Nyu personality suddenly emerges, and she runs away.
 Bando, blinded and bleeding profusely, is left lying on the ground, cursing and thrashing around in pain.
 Alerted by the noise, Mayu (who was taking shelter nearby) finds Bando and applies an improvised tourniquet on his arm stump before calling an ambulance, thus saving his life.

-Back at the diclonius research facility, Bando, who is seen heavily bandaged, screams and curses as Kurama tells him that he must undergo castration surgery, since he has now been infected with the vector virus (and thus any children he fathers will be born as diclonii).
+Back at the Diclonius research facility, Bando, who is seen heavily bandaged, screams and curses as Kurama tells him that he must undergo castration surgery, since he has now been infected with the vector virus (and thus any children he fathers will be born as diclonii).
 Kurama explains to Bando the truth about the diclonii and their invisible vectors (hands) and their true purpose to destroy the human race.